laintuv00/goorm-v2ray/README.md

 The client can use `Websocket` port `80`, or `Websocket+TLS` port `443` for transmission.

-# Restart running in the background after reboot server
+# Continue running in the background if the server is rebooted

 nohup /v2ray/v2ray -config=/v2ray/config.json >out.txt 2>&1 &